Pliant Technology

 its own SAS SSD using a variety of off the shelf

-controllers and interface IP.
-That puts pressure
+interface IP.
+That puts

-on companies like Pliant and STEC to ensure their products maintain a
+pressure on companies like Pliant and STEC to ensure their products maintain a

 performance and reliability edge.